colinycw/VoiceNavi-with-drowsiness-detect-on-RPI3/README.md

 Step 6: Hook Up All The Stuff
 =============================

 Just like what we have mentioned at the very begining of this guide.
-We want a navigation system act as an verbal guidance and also detecting drive's degree of concentration all at the same time.
+We want a navigation system act as an verbal guidance and also detecting drive's degree of concentration on driving all at the same time.
 Now we have two of our major modules each working perfectly by their own, we are then going to let them doing their jobs in a simultaneous manner.
-To order to do this, create a python script called "saveDrive.py" and insert the following code in it: (Or you may directly download the python script file in this branch.)
+In order to do this, create a python script called "saveDrive.py" and insert the following code in it: (Or you may directly download the python script file in this branch.)

 ```
 import os